edamontology/edam-browser/paper.md

 The Edam ontology, while being represented as a tree is a directed acyclic graph, meaning that a term can have more than one parent.
 When searching for "Phylogeny" Topic, [BioPortal](http://bioportal.bioontology.org/ontologies/EDAM/?p=classes&conceptid=http%3A%2F%2Fedamontology.org%2Ftopic_0084) displays it at only one position while [OLS](https://www.ebi.ac.uk/ols/ontologies/edam/terms?iri=http%3A%2F%2Fedamontology.org%2Ftopic_0084) indicates that indeed the term has multiple parents.

-##### Criteria 4 "Can be integrated in any website"
+##### Criteria 4 "Can be integrated in external websites"

 Bioportal allows to integrate [widgets](http://bioportal.bioontology.org/ontologies/EDAM/?p=widgets) such as autocomplete form, graph visualization, and tree visualization.
-Widget for OLS can be found in [biojs](http://biojs.io) registry.
+Widgets for OLS can be found in [biojs](http://biojs.io) registry.

-##### Criteria 5 "Help community contributing to the ontology"
+##### Criteria 5 "Facilitate community contributions"

-No form, nor link to the GitHub repository have been found in BioPortal and OLS to help community to contribute to the ontology by providing correction, modification, or new terms .
+BioPortal provides a custom suggestion and bug report mechanism that lets users provide feedback on the contents of the ontology.
+However, this mechanism, being generic to all ontologies, is not deeply integrated with the development forge used by each of them.
+OLS, on the other hand, provides only the possibility to contact the authors through email.

 ##### Criteria 6 "Use edited version of EDAM "

-Edam ontology release a new version every trimester, the "in-developement" version can't be browser with BioPortal.
-With OLS authors need to do a volunteer and public submission, the new version is then accessible within hours.
+Beyond the regular official releases of the EDAM ontology, the "in-developement" version can't be browsed with BioPortal nor OLS without a manual and public submission.
+The publication of submitted releases is usually processed within a few hours.

 ##### Criteria 7 "Local installation"

 Installing locally OLS is [possible](https://www.ebi.ac.uk/ols/docs/installation-guide).
 Software requirements includes Maven, Neo4J, MongoDB, tomcat, Solr.
 The installation is thus only for user with administrator rights on their computer, and computers with a certain amount of resources.
-No local installation of BioPortal is possible to our knowledge.
+BioPortal, on the other hand, is available as a [virtual appliance](https://www.bioontology.org/wiki/index.php/Category:NCBO_Virtual_Appliance).

-## Main functionality
+## Main functionalities

-Is this section we details how each features listed in previous section are addressed.
+In this section, we present how each feature of the previous section is addressed in EDAM browser.

 ##### Criteria 1 and 2